 Remove RAID 5 drives from the array and connect them to a Windows system by using SATA connectors.
 You may also use SATA to USB converter cables.

 - Select connected RAID 5 drives from the top-left dropdown to check the drive health status.

-You may further click ‘SMART Status’ to inspect the critical SMART parameters of the drive for a warning sign
+- You may further click ‘SMART Status’ to inspect the critical SMART parameters of the drive for a warning sign

-If there’s no warning sign and software displays vital stats as green, proceed with next step, else follow this guide to clone a failing drive (the drive(s) with health or SMART status warning)
+- If there’s no warning sign and software displays vital stats as green, proceed with next step, else follow this guide to clone a failing drive (the drive(s) with health or SMART status warning)

 Step 3: Reconstruct Unmounted RAID 5 Array to Recover Data

 Close the Drive Monitor utility, start the software again and Then,

 - Then on next screen- under Other Locations, select ‘RAID Recovery’ and click ‘Scan.’

 - Click RAID 5 tab and use the left/right arrow button to select and move the RAID 5 hard disks listed under ‘Select Hard drives to reconstruct RAID’ to ‘Move hard drives up/down for disk order’ list box

 - Use the up/down arrow buttons beside the added hard disks to arrange them in the same sequence as they were in the RAID array